 If you have a substance abuse concern, remember that help is available.
-Local lesbian, gay, bisexual and transgender health, mental health or community centers often provide substance abuse treatment.
-Organizations such as the Gay and Lesbian Medical Association also may provide referrals.
+Local lesbian, gay, bisexual and transgender health, mental health, or community centers often provide substance abuse treatment.
+Organizations such as the GLMA also might provide referrals.

 Recognize domestic violence

 Domestic violence can affect anyone in an intimate relationship.
 Gay men might be more likely to stay silent about this kind of violence due to fear of discrimination and a lack of facilities designed to accommodate them.

 Staying in an abusive relationship might leave you depressed, anxious or hopeless.
 If you don't want to disclose your sexual orientation, you might be less likely to seek help after an assault.
 Still, the only way to break the cycle of domestic violence is to take action — the sooner the better.

 If you're a target of domestic violence, tell someone about the abuse, whether it's a friend, loved one, health care provider or other close contact.
 Consider calling a domestic violence hotline and creating a plan to leave your abuser.

 Don't let fear of homophobia or the stigma associated with homosexuality prevent you from seeking routine health care.
 Instead, take charge of your health.

 Look for a doctor who puts you at ease.
 Identify yourself as gay or bisexual, and ask about routine screenings recommended for men in your age group — such as blood pressure and cholesterol measurements and screenings for prostate, testicular and colon cancers.